silkroadnomad/DoichainPlaygroundSvelte/README.md

     - [ ] use bbqr - https://www.npmjs.com/package/bbqr
   - [x] scan multisig config from qr code
     - [ ] scan bbqr
+  - [ ] store config inside ipfs using ipns?
+    - [ ] test is local ipfs content accessible to other browsers?
+    - [ ] can Helia browser nodes connect via peer-to-peer public ipfs-network?
   - [ ] show balance of multisig address
   - [ ] show last transactions of multisig address
   - [ ] DoiWallet (aka BlueWallet) can scan a multisig PSBT and produce a signed hex to scan a bbqr?